bjodah/pyodesys/joss-paper/paper.md

 # Features
-- Unified interface to ODE solvers from Sundials [@hindmarsh2005sundials], GNU Scientific Library [@galassi_gnu_2009] and odeint in boost [@Ahnert2011]
+- Unified interface to ODE solvers from Sundials [@hindmarsh2005sundials], GNU Scientific Library [@galassi_gnu_2009] and odeint [@Ahnert2011] in boost.
 - Convenince methods for working with solutions (plotting trajectories, interpolation, inspecting invariants).
 - Automatic derivation of the Jacobian matrix for use with implicit steppers.
 - Symbolic variable transformations in the system of ODEs.
 - Symbolic reduction of degrees of freedom by variable elimination using linear invariants.
-- Symbolic rewriting of system based on (possibly approximate) analytic solutions to a subset of dependent variables.
+- Symbolic rewriting of system based on (possibly approximate) analytic solutions to a subset of the dependent variables.
-- Code-generation (C++) and on-the-fly compilation for enhanced performance (common subexpression elimintation is automatically performed).
+- Code-generation (C++) and on-the-fly compilation for enhanced performance (including automatic common subexpression elimintation).
-- Parallel execution for parameter variations.
-Multiple integrations may be performed in parallel (multithreading using OpenMP), this feature is only availble in conjuction with code-generation.
+- Parallel execution for parameter variations (multithreading using OpenMP).
+This feature is only availble in conjuction with code-generation.

 # References